laelbe/cordova-plugin-dialogs/README.md

 # cordova-plugin-dialogs-types

-This plugin provides access to some native dialog UI elements via a global `navigator.notification` object.
+This plugin is exactly the same as "https://github.com/apache/cordova-plugin-dialogs" except `navigator.notification.prompt`.

 ## Installation